Hibiscus Moscheutos [Hi-BIS-kus Mos-KEW-tos] is a flowering plant species from the family Malvaceae.

 This plant doesn’t experience grave disease or pest issues.
 However, in some cases, they become vulnerable to canker, rusts, blights, and leaf spots.

-Japanese beetles might cause severe damage if not treated immediately.
+Japanese beetles might cause severe damage to foliage if not treated immediately.

 Scale, aphids, mealybugs, and hibiscus whitefly also make occasional visits, so it is best to keep a close watch.